 Vote on Friday will be last chance to elect president and avert political crisis.

-“His argument is that he has won more than 70 per cent of the Christian vote in past elections.”
+Aoun has expressed interest in the presidency and has highlighted the fact that he is the only person to have received more than 70 per cent of the Christian vote in past elections.

 The president must be a Maronite Christian according to Lebanon’s system which divides power between the various sectarian groups.